Are Cocker Spaniels hypoallergenic? Unfortunately, there is no such thing as a completely hypoallergenic dog.

 Although Can f 1 is the major pet allergen, there are others, like Can f 2.
 In fact, there are some that haven’t even been isolated yet.

-So what this tells us is that when it comes to allergens, it has more to do with the individual dog than any particular breed.
+So when it comes to allergens, it has more to do with the individual dog than a particular breed.

 You could be allergic to one Cocker Spaniel but have no symptoms at all with another.

-There’s also a possibility that you can develop an allergy to a dog allergen over time.
+There’s also a chance you can develop an allergy to a dog allergen over time.

-It’s not even inconceivable for a dog to start producing higher levels of an allergen.
+It’s not even unknown for a dog to start producing higher levels of an allergen.

-If you’re an allergy sufferer, your best bet is to talk to your doctor or allergist before committing to a new pet.
+If you’re an allergy sufferer, your best bet is to talk to your doctor or allergist before getting a new pet.

 They can evaluate your dog-related symptoms and offer the best advice.
-If required, prescribe medication to treat your symptoms.
+If required, they can prescribe medication for your symptoms.

 Are Cocker Spaniels Hypoallergenic?

-You may be surprised to learn that the good-natured Cocker Spaniel was originally developed as a hunting breed.
+The good-natured Cocker Spaniel was first developed as a hunting breed.

 This small sporting spaniel stands about 14 to 15 inches and weighs 20 to 30 pounds.